''Is it illegal to not display a food hygiene rating sticker?''

 Common question #1

-This is a repeated question that I get asked by business owners.
+This is a repeated question that I get asked.

 Let’s clear this up — do you actually have to put that green-and-black food hygiene rating sticker in your window?